 - Letter of Intent: Demonstrates that the parties will explore potential areas of cooperation without any specific commitments.
 This may also be used to formalize faculty collaboration that has been ongoing and for which a commitment of specific resources is not expected and for collaborations that do not involve student mobility.
-Ideally, these are university-wide and signed by the Director of Global Engagement/Senior International Officer.
+Ideally, these are university-wide and signed by the Director of International Affairs/Senior International Officer.
 A template is available.

 - Memo of Understanding (MOU): Details activities and expectations of each partnering institution under those activities that may occur with specific academic units or university-wide.
 Ideally, each partnership is based on a MOU outlining the institutional relationship and one or more MOUs describing specific activities.
 These may or may not be university-wide and are signed by the Chancellor as well as the Dean.

 - Bilateral Student Exchange Agreement: Demonstrates a commitment by both partner universities to send and host students based on providing reciprocal tuition waivers.
 Although student numbers may vary from year to year and the exchange may not be balance every year of the agreement, for financial reasons it is critical that an equal balance of students have participated in the exchange from each institution by the end of the agreement term.
 A template is available.

 - Services Agreement: Essentially a contract for one party to provide limited and specific services to another for agreed upon compensation.